project-alice-assistant/docs/docs/de/skill-development/builtin-intents.md

 ```

 Two important things here:
 - `intentFilter`: This is used to limit the NLU on parsing the user answer on the specified intent.
-You don't want the user to answer with `What time is it`, but only with yes or no
+You don't want the user to answer with `What time is it`, but only with yes or no.
 - `currentDialogState`: This is the **very** important part!
 It tells Alice that she is in dialogue with the user and that the `state` or `next turn`, is `askingToDeleteReminder`.
 You can use literally whatever you want here, as long as you remember what you've declared.

 Ok, so the user is going to answer with `Yes!`.
 Now we need an intent handler to take care of that!